Mayar-Hassanin98/ROCK-PAPER-SCISSORS/README.md

-i'm just going to play the game from the browser console, but i will revisit it and add a front end later.
+i'm just going to play the game and i add front end .